xHammer419x/RPi-HomeLab/README.md

 Under the _General_ tab , you can set and edit some items like your computer's hostname, username, password, and more.
 Under the _Services_ tab, you can opt to enable/disable SSH.
 Since we are customizing our RPi with creating a home lab environment in mind, go ahead and click the checkbox next to "Enable SSH" and insure "Use password authentication" is selected.
 There are also a few other options that you can opt for under the _Options_ tab.
 Once you have configured your settings accordingly, click **Save** and **Yes**.

 You'll be prompted with a warning about erasing data on your drive.
 Remember to remove and/or backup any information that might be stored on the drive you are formatting.
 Once you have done so, click **Yes**.
 The imager will then proceed writing data to your drive and verifying the data intergrity.
-Once this process is complete, your drive is completed and ready to be used to install the OS on your RPi computer.
+Once this process is complete, your drive is ready to be used to install the OS on your RPi computer.

 More documentation for the imaging process can be found [here](https://www.raspberrypi.com/documentation/computers/getting-started.html#installing-the-operating-system).